4.09.2026

 Bad match

-When playing Chopin's Nocturne in E-flat major, Op.
-9 youtube uses Van Gogh Starry Nights.as background.
+When playing Chopin’s Nocturne in E-flat major, Op.
+9, YouTube uses Van Gogh’s The Starry Night as a background.

 12.28.2025